rrybarczyk/braiins/open/hw/zynq-io-am1-s9/README.md

 # Fan Controller IP Core Description

-Fan Controller IP core provides basic control and monitoring speed of fans.
+Fan Controller IP core provides monitoring and control speed of fans using PWM signal.
+There are two PWM generators in the IP core however the second one is used only in control board C52 to drive front (inlet) fans.
-PWM signal is used to control speed of fans.
-PWM signal is common for all fans.
+Others control boards use only the first PWM generator which is common for all fans.
 Feedback from fans is read to determine real speed of fans.
 Feedback is individual from each fans.
 IP core supports up to 4 fans.